gbionics/adam/README.md

 **Automatic Differentiation for rigid-body-dynamics Algorithms**

 **adam** computes rigid-body dynamics for floating-base robots.
-Built on Featherstone's algorithms and available across multiple backends for flexibility:
+Built on Featherstone's algorithms and available across multiple backends:

 - 🔥 **JAX** – compile, vectorize, and differentiate with XLA
 - 🎯 **CasADi** – symbolic computation for optimization and control